C-Section

 Will I still be able to breastfeed after I have a cesarean section?

-In short, yes.
-How your baby is born does not affect your ability to breastfeed.
-However, there are steps you can take to make sure your C-section does not affect your breastfeeding journey.
+Any medications given during labor, whether cesarean or vaginal, can cause your newborn to be drowsy.
 Be sure your doctor is aware you plan to breastfeed so they can choose medications and pain relief that are safe for breastfeeding.
-Any medications given during labor, whether cesarean or vaginal, can cause your newborn to be drowsy.
 If your baby is very drowsy, they may get off to a slow start with nursing.

-Keep your baby close and offer your breast when you notice your baby has early feeding cues.
-Massage your breasts before and during feeding.
+Massage your breasts before and during feedings.
 This will help your baby get plenty of your amazing colostrum.

-Planning for Breastfeeding Success.jpgSkin to Skin.jpgsidelying.pngfootball.png
+Planning for Breastfeeding Success.jpgSkin-to-Skin.jpgsidelying.pngfootball.png

 SOURCE: https://www.llli.org/breastfeeding-info/breastfeeding-cesarean-birth/